incisrdg/BB510-610_fall_2025/Week 7: Pathogenicity prediction using structural data (1-single mutant: DynaMut, PremPS, FoldX, double mutant: ThermoMPNN-D, 2-AlphaMissense and Hotspot )/Week 7: Pathogenicity prediction using structural data (1-single mutant: DynaMut, PremPS, FoldX, double mutant: ThermoMPNN-D, 2-AlphaMissense and Hotspot ).md

 - Report the ΔΔG values in a table and provide a comparative discussion of the methods.
 (1 pts)

 - Rationalize why some mutations tend to be pathogenic while others are benign.
 In this discussion, consider factors such as secondary structure, relative solvent-accessible surface area (rASA), B-factor, hydrophobicity, and electrostatic charges.
 (2 pts)

+## 📝 Workshop report (The deadline is 12:00 a.m. on the same day) (5 pts)

+- Compare the AlphaMissense scores with the free energy change scores obtained in the previous section.
+Provide a brief comparative discussion linking the free energy scores to the observed variant characteristics.
+(0.5 pts)

+- For the previously selected variant positions, assess their tendency to be pathogenic or benign according to AlphaMissense, taking into account their structural and functional importance.
+Please consider all substitutions within the selected variant positions.
+Additionally, extract all variant information for these positions or neighboring positions from UniProt or gnomAD, and provide supportive or enhanced classification for these reported variants using AlphaMissense scores.
+(1.5 pts)

+- Evaluate the structural environment (heatmaps) of the variant positions to identify clusters with pathogenic-like or benign-like profiles.
+(1 pts)

+- Evaluate the hotspots in your protein and determine whether the selected variants are located within these regions.
+Provide a discussion on the average pathogenicity and the identified hotspots.
+(1 pts)

+- Why is it important to use multiple complementary methods to assess the impact of a variant on a protein’s structure and function?
+How can we decide which predictive method is the most reliable for assessing a protein variant’s impact in a desired research context?
+(1 pts)

 ## 🏠 Take-home points